Euphonium David Clough

 Outside of the Band, Keeley works as an Investigating Officer in Children’s Services in Sunderland.

-Keeley and Paul are the very proud parents of two beautiful daughters, Ellis and Laurie, and of course not forgetting their dog Dottie!
+Keeley and Paul are the very proud parents of two beautiful daughters, Ellis and Laurie, (New) Grandparents of a treasured Grandson Jesse, and of course not forgetting their dog Dottie!

 Baritone Abigail Groocock